DRY Kubernetes manifests with Kustomize

 Create and update kustomization file

-• To get usage help and example for any Kustomize CLI command, follow that command by -h or --help
+• To get usage help and examples for any 'Kustomize' CLI command, make the commands followed by '-h' or '--help'

-• Use the CLI or directly update the kustomization.yml file with the desired configurations settings
+• Use the CLI or directly update the 'kustomization.yaml' file with the desired configurations settings

 Initialize the kustomization file

-This can be useful to quickly initialize a kustomization.yml file with autodetected yaml files from the current directory, added as Kustomize configuration resources.
+This can be useful to quickly initialize a 'kustomization.yaml' file with autodetected YAML files from the current directory, added as 'Kustomize' configuration resources.

 $ tree k8s-resources/